 Aid for Undocumented Students

-If you are an undocumented student, DACA recipient or DREAMer, although you cannot complete the FAFSA (Free Application for Federal Student Aid), there are types of aid available for you!
+If you are an undocumented student, DACA recipient or DREAMer, although you cannot complete the Free Application for Federal Student Aid (FAFSA), there are types of aid available for you!
 Make sure you connect with the Office of Admissions regarding all merit scholarship opportunities open to all students who apply to Regis University.
-The Office of Admissions may also give you contact information for other departments on campus who have merit scholarship opportunities for gifted students, such as Honors, Music, and Athletics.
+The Office of Admissions may also give you contact information for other departments on campus that have merit scholarship opportunities for gifted students, such as Honors, Music and Athletics.

 students walking on campus between classes